 NOTE 1: The UE may advertise fallback band-combinations in which it supports additional functionality explicitly in two ways: Either by setting FeatureSet IDs to zero (inter-band and intra-band non-contiguous fallback) and by reducing the number of FeatureSet-PerCC Ids in a Feature Set (intra-band contiguous fallback).
-Or by separate BandCombination entries with associated FeatureSetCombinations.
+Or by separate band combination entries with associated featureSetCombinations.

-NOTE 2: The UE may advertise a FeatureSetCombination containing only fallback band combinations.
-That means, in a FeatureSetCombination, each group of FeatureSets across the bands may contain at least one pair of FeatureSetUplinkId and FeatureSetDownlinkId which is set to 0/0.
+NOTE 2: The UE may advertise a feature set combination containing only fallback band combinations.
+That means, in a FeatureSetCombination, each group of feature sets across the bands may contain at least one pair of FeatureSetUplinkId and FeatureSetDownlinkId which is set to 0/0.

-NOTE 3: The Network configures serving cell(s) and BWP(s) configuration to comply with capabilities derived from the combination of FeatureSets at the same position in the FeatureSetsPerBand, regardless of activated/deactivated serving cell(s) and BWP(s).
+NOTE 3: The Network configures serving cell(s) and BWP(s) configuration to comply with capabilities derived from the combination of feature sets at the same position in the FeatureSetsPerBand, regardless of activated/deactivated serving cell(s) and BWP(s).